English not your home language? No problem!

 We operate an open door policy at Loughton Manor First School and encourage parents to talk to staff informally or arrange more formal meetings with Class Teachers to discuss their child’s learning.
 The Inclusion Manager will endeavour to liaise with parents of those pupils with additional needs at least on a termly basis, or more frequently if required.
 Loughton Manor First School are keen to support parents in helping children continue their learning at home, and we share details of any strategies and interventions used in school with parents so that parents can work towards the same goals at home with their child.

-The Inclusion Manager works closely with Class Teachers and Teaching Assistants to ensure that pupils feel happy and safe at Loughton Manor First School.
+The Assistant Head for Inclusion works closely with Class Teachers and Teaching Assistants to ensure that pupils feel happy and safe at Loughton Manor First School.
 We endeavour to actively support any child exhibiting social, emotional and mental health difficulties.
-The Inclusion Manager monitors pupils’ attendance and can provide support to parents with this.
+The Assistant Head for Inclusion monitors pupils’ attendance and can provide support to parents with this.

 We aim to teach pupils to become respectful, resilient and mindful of others’ thoughts and feelings, through a consistent approach to expectations of behaviour across all year groups in order to prevent bullying.
 We use Restorative Practice to promote positive behaviour and respectful relationships.

-We follow a values PSHE curriculum, covering a different value per month.
+We follow a values PSHE curriculum, covering a different value every half term.
 Each day children take part in relaxation techniques to enable them to be ready for learning.
 Examples of this are Relax Kids, relaxation breathing, simple yoga moves or mindfulness activities.

 Our school council consists of members from every class in the school.
 They meet regularly and work closely with the Assistant Heads and the Headteacher to ensure that pupils’ views are listened to and considered through the school year.